ViktorBarzin/LaFortunaRubberDucky/README.md

 The main change is in `keyboard_task.c` where I've added some custom logic for parsing key presses.
 The keys that are going to be pressed are stored in an array called `usb_keys`.
 The HID values of each key can be found in `usb_commun_hid.h` (a neat table with the values can be found [here](https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2)).

+#### Main logic details

+The main logic is written in *Python*.
+It is split in 2 sections - one *parsing* (simplifying) the *DuckyScript* language into something easier to convert to *HID values*.

+The second part is a converter that converts characters to their respective HID values.

+Both are written utilizing the [chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) pattern to allow easier addition of new logic/tokens to parse.

 # Demo